Trentonom0r3/After-Diffusion/README.md

 - My goal with this is to make things as EASY as possible, requiring the least-possible amount of user input.

 ## Known Issues/Bugs
-- Sometimes the Extension will say 'No Layer named Input' Found, despite one existing.
-   - Current work-around is to reset project, and add a solid 8 px smaller on all sides
 - SD Model List not showing certain Models
    - Under Investigation.
 TBD.
 - AE outputs do not work Properly